lernisto/lernisto.com/content/posts/eSCAPE-mc/assignment-1.md

 1. I understand that mindset is at least as important as skills.
 2. I understand that I cannot do this alone.
 I need to seek out and follow trustworthy mentors.
 I must proactively expand my network.
 3. I understand that because time is limited, I must do only what only I can do.

+Goal:
+Be able to create and deploy a python package that will be useful to someone in the community.
+ * useful
+ * proper tests
+ * proper packaging
+ * proper documentation
+Package Your Python software.